lumanya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to copy file permission to another script to make directory and file permissions script to change only directory permissions
+script to copy file permission to another script to make directory and file permissions script to change only directory permissions script to change group and owners of directory and files